Saving lives through family medical history

 Use the online tool

-The Genetic Alliance publication “A Guide to Family Health History” and the Mayo Clinic information on Compiling you medical family tree are also very useful.
+The Genetic Alliance publication “A Guide to Family Health History” on compiling your medical family tree is also very useful.

 Remember: our goal is to help you expand your pedigree so that you can let family members know that they—or their children—need to be tested.
 This will save lives!